 Seeking help from professional estate administrators

 Executors can seek help in the administration of the estate from anyone else.
 That includes help from professional advisors such as solicitors, accountants or probate specialists.
 The nature and extent of the work a third party does is completely at the discretion of the executors.

 Executors can appoint a third party to carry out the administration of the estate entirely.
-Since the process of probate and estate administration is a regulated activity, if a third party charges for probate work, he must be authorised to do so by law.
+Since the process of probate and estate administration is a regulated activity, if a third party charges for probate work, they must be authorised to do so by law.
 Solicitors have commonly been authorised to do so (supervised by the Solicitors Regulation Authority), but accountants and other professionals may be able to do so as well.

 Professional advice is usually sought when the administration is complex, or when problems occur.
 Those situations might include where: